Some Asymptotic Properties of the Erlang-C Formula in Many-Server Limiting Regimes: Proof of Theorem

 \subsection{Proof of Lemma~\ref{lemma:asym-expansion-varphi}}

-\blue{We begin by noting that the Maclaurin series for the exponential function $e^t$ converges to the value of the function everywhere on its domain.
+We begin by noting that the Maclaurin series for the exponential function $e^t$ converges to the value of the function everywhere on its domain.
 We use it twice in the proof of Lemma~\ref{lemma:asym-expansion-varphi}; once for each of the two exponential functions in $\varphi(v;x)$.
-First, the exponent of $\varphi(v;x)$ can be evaluated as: } \blue{Using the Maclaurin series for $e^t$ once again, $\varphi(v;x)$ becomes:
+First, the exponent of $\varphi(v;x)$ can be evaluated as: